indieweb/wordpress-micropub/readme.md

 * Sanitize media endpoint queries
 * Add mime_type filter for media queries
 * Update media endpoint query response
+* Set client application taxonomy id if present
+* Add display functions for showing the client or returning the client data which will work with or without the client application taxonomy added in Indieauth

 ### 2.2.5 (2021-09-22 )